Nchrist89/In-Command/testing.md

 Most users have not encountered any other issue than the one above and they have found it very exciting and a very addictive game which has been great for testing.

+## Testing Paradigm

-I have decided to manually test my code rather than automated testing.
-This is because in the current project, I did not see the reason for automated testing, but completely understand why I would definitely use it in many future projects.
+I have decided to manually test my code rather than start my project through Jest automated testing.
+This is because in the current project, I did not see the reason for automated testing due to it's size but completely understand why I would definitely use automated in many future projects.

+Manual testing did get very repetitive throughout the project and for this reason, I see there would have been a reason for automated testing.
 There were even times on this project where I felt automated testing would be really helpful beside the manual testing I was already doing.
-This was in relation to a timing issue which I had trouble managing to resolve with manual testing and realized the issue would be much easier to troubleshoot with automated testing.
-I ended up resolving the issue with console.log and a few other things but I look to learn much more about automated testing and how I can use it in future projects.
+This was in relation to a timing issue which I had trouble managing to resolve with manual testing and realized the issue would be much easier to troubleshoot with automated testing where it would have been simpler to replicate and quickly run tests in it's own environment.
+This would also help with preventing any user interaction while carrying out said tests.
+Automated would also be beneficial when returning to the project for future implementations where I could test before I add a feature into the code.
+I could also then see where a problem lies before I end up creating it.

+In the future, I will look to include automated testing when starting a project.
+I now see exactly why this approach is easier to manage.

 ## Automated testing